laravel/docs/telescope.md

 The log watcher records the [log data](/docs/{{version}}/logging) for any logs written by your application.

-By default, Telescope will only receive logs at the `error` level and above.
-However, you can modify the `level` option in your `config/telescope.php` configuration file to adjust this behavior:
+By default, Telescope will only record logs at the `error` level and above.
+However, you can modify the `level` option in your application's `config/telescope.php` configuration file to modify this behavior:

     'watchers' => [
         Watchers\LogWatcher::class => [